 www.faithinnature.co.uk - shower gels, shampoo at a reasonable price...you buy large 5l and refill.

 www.nealsyardremedies.com - very good quality ingredients for a bigger budget.

 www.balmonds.co.uk - very sensitive skin - medium priced.

-www.wildandpure.co.uk - brilliant and a bargain! (check out my shop).
+www.wildandpure.co.uk - brilliant and a bargain! www.wildandpure/shop.

 www.greenpeople.co.uk - includes a make-up range too.